 - Take a practice test to find out what areas in algebra and pre-calculus might need review.
 If you are thinking about taking Calculus I, MATH 425, click here for a sample test.
 If you are thinking about taking Calculus for Life Sciences, MATH 424B, click here for a sample test.

-Students with disabilities who require testing accommodations are advised to call Jenessa Zurek, the Coordinator for Disability Services, at 641-4383 to make arrangements.
+Students with disabilities who require testing accommodations are advised to call Jenessa Zurek, the Coordinator for Disability Services, at 641-4383 prior to registering for the assessments.